cube-drone/rt0/players-guide/src/gm/lore.md

 * because of the lack of atmosphere, weird temperatures, and high radiation, most of the base is located underground
 * surface structures are often inflatable
 * modern spacesuit designs have a wetsuit-like inner shell and a radation overcoat

+## Time

+A full moon "day" takes 1 Earth Month, which makes it not useful for human circadian rhythms, which is why the underground base has its own day/night cycle enforced with artificial lights, synchronized with their original home base in Las Vegas, Nevada (Pacific Standard Time).

+Timekeeping on Paradise Lua is almost all done in 24-hour time.